 Knowledge is an amazing thing.
 It has taken my healing to the next level.
 I am on the path to optimum health now and I have much more energy than I have ever felt in my life.
 Not only has the course changed my life, it has changed the lives of others around me.
 When I graduate I want to inspire others and support society in a holistic way.
 That’s what keeps me so motivated.

-"Our businesses are blooming!"
+“Our businesses are booming!”

-Katherine Wholey and Olivia Knowles (K.O.
-Juice), CNM Students in Naturopathic Nutrition
+Katherine and Olivia (K.O.
+Juice), Naturopathic Nutrition

 Two nutrition students from CNM Manchester have got together to launch a Juice Bar, plus a Healthy Food Bar, in Lytham, Lancs.